hack-monk/hack-monk/README.md

 - 👋 Hi, I’m Ashutosh.
 A Computer Science Graduate with an inclination towards DevOps Security.
 - 👀 I’m interested in learning and seeking new opportunities in the field of DevOps.
-- 🌱 I’m currently doing a master's in Computer Science.
+- 🌱 I just completed my master's in Computer Science.
 I also have experience working for 3 years in DevOps.
 - 💞️ I’m looking to collaborate on different open-source projects related to Linux, Devops, Cyber Security, and Cloud.
 - 📫 How to reach me: ashusonar1998@gmail.com